elastic/cloud-on-k8s/deploy/README.md

-# ECK Operator Helm Chart
+# ECK Operator, and ECK Resources Helm Charts

 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/elastic)](https://artifacthub.io/packages/search?repo=elastic)

-This directory contains the Helm chart for deploying the ECK operator.
+This directory contains the Helm charts for deploying the ECK operator, and for the resources managed by the ECK Operator.

-## Usage
+## ECK Operator Helm Chart Usage

 Install the CRDs and deploy the operator with cluster-wide permissions to manage all namespaces.